mozmorris/mozmorris.github.com/_posts/2013-01-28-dev-ops-with-vagrant-and-chef.md

 CentOS release 6.3 (Final)
 {% endhighlight %}

 Seriously, how easy was that?
-Vagrant generates a shared folder to the the host OS at `/vagrant`
+Vagrant generates a shared folder to the host OS at `/vagrant`

 {% highlight bash %}
 $ cd /vagrant